Insurance for musical instrument lending P2P

 FAQ

-Who is liable if a borrowed instrument gets damaged?
+Who is liable if a borrowed instrument breaks?

-What is the difference between a household insurance and an instrument insurance?
+What is the difference between household contents insurance and instrument insurance?

-Contents insurance usually only covers damage caused by fire, water pipes, or burglary within your own four walls.
-An instrument insurance policy offers all-risk coverage, which is valid worldwide, including during transport, simple theft, and damage from being dropped.
+Contents insurance usually only covers damage caused by fire, burst pipes or burglary in your own home.
+An instrument insurance policy offers all-risk cover, which also applies worldwide during transport, simple theft and damage caused by being dropped.

 Is the insurance coverage also valid abroad?

-Yes, one of the key benefits of a musical instrument insurance is worldwide protection.
-Your instrument is therefore fully insured when travelling, at concerts abroad, or during a semester abroad.
+Yes, one of the core benefits of musical instrument insurance is worldwide cover.
+Your instrument is therefore fully insured when travelling, at concerts abroad or during a semester abroad.

-Are accessories like cases or bows also covered by the insurance?
+Are accessories such as cases or bows also covered?

-In most policies, accessories are insured up to a certain amount or percentage of the instrument's value.
-It is advisable to check this in the insurance terms and consider the value of the accessories when determining the insurance sum.
+In most policies, accessories are co-insured up to a certain sum or a percentage of the instrument value.
+It is advisable to check this in the insurance terms and conditions and to take the value of the accessories into account when calculating the sum insured.

-Replacement value means that in the event of a total loss, you receive the amount required to purchase a new, equivalent instrument.
-Current value compensation reimburses the value the instrument had just before the incident, which is often significantly less.
+New-for-old compensation means that, in the event of a total loss, you receive the amount required to purchase a new, equivalent instrument.
+Current market value compensation reimburses the value the instrument had immediately before the loss, which is often significantly less.

-Do I have to pay an additional charge for the rental?
+Do I have to pay an extra charge for the hire?

-In most specialised musical instrument insurance policies, private, gratuitous lending is standardly included in the coverage without additional costs.
-For commercial loans, a surcharge or a special rate may be required.
+With most specialist musical instrument insurance policies, private, free-of-charge lending is included in the cover as standard and at no extra cost.
+For commercial lending, a surcharge or a special tariff may be required.

 Subscribe to our newsletter